42 Door Types Illustrated Guide

 24. Half-Louver

-YA louver doors are almost like full louver doors, except there are two louvered sections separated by a stile or rail.
-The solid area is much smaller than the louvered areas, which take up most of the door.
+YA louver doors are almost identical to full louver doors, but they have two louvered sections separated by a stile or rail.
+The solid area is much smaller than the louvered areas, which occupy most of the door.
 The lower louvered section is commonly smaller than the top louvered section.

 26. Double Louver